-All print vendors have their specific preferences for file formats.
+All print vendors have their specific preferences of using file formats in different industries.
 You need to adhere to the same for impeccable outcomes.
 Also, you can view the performance of printers for different formats which would help you choose the best 3D printer later on.

 Once you are done with mesh cleanup, it is time to get the model printed.
 Many vendors offer 3D printing services.
 You have to exercise due diligence to choose the best print partner.
 Go through the samples put up on respective websites to get a feel of the product you are likely to get.